Celebrate Time with Family & Friends in Harrogate; A Town That Has Been Repeatedly Voted the “Happiest Place to Live In The UK”

 Harrogate is prosperous and has some of the highest property prices in England, with many properties in the town and surrounding villages valued at One million or more.
 Come and enjoy the Harrogate Lifestyle for yourselves in your very own home from home at Harrogate Lifestyle Apartments.

-During your visit you will be spoiled for choice on what to do and where to dine with all the fabulous cafes, shops, restaurants, walks, gardens, museums, galleries and spa's to choose from.
+During your visit you will be spoiled for choice on what to do and where to dine with all the fabulous cafes, shops, restaurants, walks, gardens, museums, galleries, spa's and golf courses to choose from.
 You will be planning your return trip before you leave!

 The aristocratic and the fashionable used to flock to 19th century Harrogate to take the waters, enjoy the elegant regency buildings and extensive gardens.
 The town features the grand Royal Hall, with RHS Harlow Carr Gardens and a 220-acre Stray protected by Royal decree.